molconcept/snake-game-2D/README.md

 # snake-game-2D
-A modified version of the classic 2d snake game
+A modified version of the classic 2d snake game.

+Features
+  =
+  Levels with changing grounds.

+  Different difficulty modes.